ASeed223/Nov-1/README.md

 Hi, the branches have been recreated.
-In the future, can you please also include the branches that the new branches based on so we can aviod this happen again.
-I also know that your colleage made a PR merge into the develop/25.4.5.1 yesterday and can you let him know so he can merge his change into the develop branch again?
+In the future, could you please also include the base branches that the new branches are created from, so we can avoid this happening again?

+I also noticed that your colleague merged a PR into develop/25.4.5.1 yesterday.
+Could you please let him know to merge his changes into the develop branch again?

 Thank you.